gilbertlabcode/myoTACTIC/hMMT-postTracking/README.md

 1) Download postTracking.py.
 2) Using Terminal, navigate to the directory containing postTracking.py
+    Note: Google Terminal commands if you don't know how to navigate through directories.
 3) Type `python postTracking.py` and press Enter.
 The script should begin running.
 If `which python` pointed to Python 2, type
 `python3 postTracking.py` and press Enter instead.